St Lawrence Jewry

 A site not visible at the time of research is the 3rd-century Temple of Mithras.
 It was first uncovered in the 1950s during the...

 Bang in the centre of the Square Mile, Guildhall has been the City’s seat of government for more than 800 years.
 The present building...

-Perched atop One New Change with a full-frontal view of St Paul's and beyond, Madison offers one of the largest public open-air roof...
+Perched atop One New Change with a drop-dead view of St Paul's and beyond, Madison offers one of the largest public open-air roof...

-This atmospheric cafe-restaurant, in the crypt of one of London’s most famous churches offers excellent value and such tasty dishes as...
+This very atmospheric cafe-restaurant, in the crypt of one of London’s most famous churches, offers excellent value and a tasty range of...